enkidevs/curriculum/spreadsheets/intermediate/conditional-formatting/what-can-conditional-formatting-do.md

 ---
 ## Content

-Conditional formatting can be used to automatically apply different formatting using `if-then` logic.

-It achieves this with `rules`.
+Conditional formatting is achieved through `rules`.

 > 💡 Every rule will correspond to a single `if-then` condition.